subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 ![center](/images/rollingstone_500_albums/unnamed-chunk-4-1.png)

 "Rock" nearly took 60 percent seats and 300 rock albums appeared in Rolling Stone list.
-But the results are not astonishing to me for two reasons: the list was voted by many rock musicians; Rolling Stone itselt is a rock music brand .
+But the results are not astonishing to me for two reasons: the list was voted by many rock musicians; Rolling Stone itself is a rock music brand .
 "Soul" as one of the root genre in contemporary music was placed in the 2nd ranking with 60 albums being included.
 Although both "Techno" and "Hip-Hop" were new fresh waves born in 70s and 80s,they were third and fourth respectively.
-An intersting point is that "Pop" music's performance was much lower than I expected and only 10 albums were chosen on the list.
+An interesting point is that "Pop" music's performance was much lower than I expected and only 10 albums were chosen on the list.
 In fact, tons of great pop stars have been very active on music circle in the past few years.
-One possible explaination might be evaluation standard of rock musicians and industry figures is very different from the public mainstream preference.
+One possible explanation might be evaluation standard of rock musicians and industry figures is very different from the public mainstream preference.

 #### (2) Was there a popular genre dominated in the industry in each decade?